Modern Foreign Language (French)

 To underpin the curriculum with the Moor Hall Child values: achieving, confident, healthy, responsible.

-We base teaching in KS2 on the guidance material in the QCA scheme of work for Modern Foreign Languages and supplementary material, collected as a result of in-service training and development work.
-The schemes of work are supported by Babelzone LCF software and Lightbulb Languages MFL site.
-This has not only provided a clearer structure and more accurate means of assessment but allows for the non-specialist French teacher to use it should the need ever arise.
+We base teaching on the Linguamarque Progression Plan and supplementary material, collected as a result of in-service training and development work.
+The schemes of work are supported by the ongoing Linguamarque training programme which provides training, resources and assessment opportunities and structures for French to be delivered throughout the school.
 Emphasis is placed on the adaptation of plans to the context of our school and abilities of the children.
 Main sources of other supplementary material include material from Developing French schemes of work, the Lightbulb Languages MFL site, Babelzone software and resources in conjunction with authentic material provided by the MFL specialist.

-We aim to foster a love of language learning and competency in the four aspects of language acquisition
+We aim to foster a love of language learning and proficiency in the four aspects of language acquisition

-(oral, aural, writing and reading).
+(Speaking, Listening, Writing and Reading) as defined by the 2014 Programme of Study.
 Emphasis on grammar, vocabulary, knowledge about language and strategies for language acquisition ensures a solid foundation by the end of Year 6 when the children progress to secondary school.